Can you get a medical cannabis card for chronic back pain in the UK?

 Final thoughts on getting a medical cannabis card for chronic back pain in the UK

-When administered in conjunction with other treatments as part of a holistic treatment plan, medical cannabis can be an effective and safe treatment for chronic back pain.
-However, it is important to remember that it is not suitable for everyone, and must be prescribed by a specialist doctor.
+When administered under the supervision of a medical professional, and in conjunction with other treatments as part of a holistic treatment plan, medical cannabis can be an effective and safe treatment for those suffering from chronic back pain.
+However, it is important to remember that it is not suitable for everyone and must be prescribed by a specialist doctor.

 Releaf - Removing the Stigma from Medical Cannabis